 - We’re working with an engineering organization for a major manufacturer.
 They are moving operations for a product line from one city to another.
 Only about 25% – 40% of the existing engineers will make the move and others will retire or move to a competitor across town.
 In the new location, they’ll need to stand up a new operation for an existing product line while they maintain production goals.
 This means setting up equipment, resetting and testing processes and building product all with a staff and management that is largely new and often spread between the old and new locations.

 Lots of people use the word strategy very loosely.
 The word gets thrown around in business like people put salt on food.
 For some, a strategic plan is a one-page bulleted list; for others, it’s a 40-page treatise about who an organization is going to be in the future, how that’s going to look and feel, even including the tactics to get them there.
-I bring this up in this knowledge transfer strategy blog series because before you create any knowledge transfer strategy, you need to think about defining what you mean by strategy.
+I bring this up in this guide because before you create any knowledge transfer strategy, you need to think about defining what you mean by strategy.

 The strategy should work to stay high level—it should not get tactical.
 For example, a strategy might say that participants should target 15% of their work week on transferring knowledge—that’s strategic because it guides employees as they try to figure out the level of importance this work should play in their day to day job.
 But the strategy wouldn’t say, “You have to do it all on Mondays”—that would be too tactical.

-Before continuing in this blog series, let’s answer a simple but important question: Why does an organization need a knowledge transfer strategy—why should we care enough to dedicate time and energy to this work?
+Before continuing in this guide, let’s answer a simple but important question: Why does an organization need a knowledge transfer plan—why should we care enough to dedicate time and energy to this work?
 A knowledge transfer strategy could easily be a subset of an organization’s overall talent management strategy.
 I think it should be called out separately because knowledge transfer is so pervasive and it can be either wildly productive or a sloppy mess.

 A manager from one of our multinational manufacturing clients was asked to define the talent problems faced by his team and develop a logical solution using knowledge transfer.
 The business need and urgency were clear—major projects were coming online with no one to lead them and, given the manufacturer’s specialized work, the needed talent had to be developed not hired in.
 The proof of concept for the knowledge transfer solution was clear from the pilot we’d just finished.
 Still, the young manager could not get the attention of any higher-ups to play along to the point of executing the knowledge transfer program wide scale.
 This wasn’t a budget issue.
 They had already invested in the solution.
 The problem was in prioritizing the knowledge transfer work relative to the team’s more immediate project work.
 It was a classic “pay me now or pay me later” situation.
 So the question was: WHY couldn’t such a logical, proven solution to urgent problem move up on the priority list?
 My team looked into this further and found the answer was cultural and operations-based: the company’s utilization and compensation model rewarded short-term thinking versus long-term investment.
 It literally made any time spent on knowledge transfer cost mentors within the organization’s workforce on their performance reviews because company goals were entirely short-sighted.
 It made the knowledge transfer problem unsolvable in their current structure and culture.

-The last chapter in our Knowledge Transfer Strategy series, we answered the important question of why organizations need and benefit from a knowledge transfer strategy.
+Earlier in this guide, we answered the important question of why organizations need and benefit from a knowledge transfer strategy.
 Now, let’s look at the first step of building a knowledge transfer strategy for your organization: framing the talent problem.
 To be credible and useful, any good Knowledge Transfer Strategy must clearly frame–through a talent lens–the business problems that threaten workforce readiness in the next 1 – 3 years.

 The developers of your organization’s knowledge transfer strategy should start by agreeing that a ready workforce is not a luxury but a business necessity.
 Since every organization relies on people who know how to do the work the right way, the goal of maintaining a ready workforce should be fairly straightforward–but it rarely is.
 When faced with troubling talent challenges, normally detail-oriented and analytical leaders get fluffy in their thinking.
 On the one hand, executives will often say “our people are our greatest resource” and having a ready workforce is the “highest priority.”
 But on the other hand, when asked how much time the organization’s experts should spend transferring critical knowledge to peers each week or month (as a way of ensuring readiness), leaders will demure and say such tasks will have to fit in after all the “real” work gets done.
 One recent strategy session with one of our knowledge transfer consulting clients uncovered this paradox, and when it became clear, the CEO said, “Yes, I’m a hypocrite.
 I don’t know where my people will find the time!”
 A knowledge transfer strategy can help every executive guide their employees in prioritizing the work of transferring critical knowledge relative to other work.
 It is every executive’s job to make hard decisions that balance short term project deadlines with long term investments in ensuring sufficiently skilled workers.
 When executives abdicate these decisions, the decisions don’t go away, they are just pushed down to be made by frontline employees who are often too busy or too stressed to take a long-term view.
 Some would call pushing these decisions down to the front line “empowerment.”
 I just call it sloppy, or at least ill-advised.
 So as a developer of your organization’s knowledge transfer strategy, first commit to the importance of a ready workforce and accept your role in making the tough decisions ahead.